DAMO-NLP-SG/LLM-Zoo/README.md

 As new animal species are being discovered in the world of natural language processing (NLP) 🌍 every day, it becomes necessary to establish a zoo 🦁 to accommodate them.

-This project collects below information:
+This project collects below information of various open- and closed-source LLMs (after the release of ChatGPT):
 - Release time
 - Model size
 - Languages supported
 - Domain
 - Training data
-- Code
+- Links to resources: GitHub, HuggingFace, Demo, Paper, Official blog

-- etc.
+## 📰 News
+- [2023.05.03] First release!
 We will regularly update 🔄 the repository to keep track of the latest LLMs.
 We welcome 👐 any contributions to this project.
 Please feel free to open an issue or submit a pull request to include new LLMs or update the information of existing LLMs 🙏.

 ## 📖 Open-Sourced LLMs